 The Sumner Community Food Bank is a non-profit organization that provides nutritious food with dignity to our neighbors in need in Sumner (98390 zip code) and Lake Tapps (98391 zip code) through donations and the work of dedicated volunteers.
 Our mission is also to be good stewards of food surpluses, and increase public awareness on issues of hunger in our community.
 When a surplus exists, we save countless dollars for other food banks and charitable nonprofits by providing an efficient distribution and sharing of food.

-Our food bank is primarily a volunteer-based organization with only 1 paid employee.
-We rely upon individuals, businesses, churches, and service clubs in the community for the resources needed to sustain our mission.
+Our food bank is primarily a volunteer-based organization that relies upon individuals, businesses, churches, and service clubs in the community for the resources needed to sustain our mission.

 Sumner Community Food Bank is an independent registered non-profit charitable 501(c)3 organization.
 Any donations are tax deductible to the extent allowed by law.

 Sumner Community Food Bank Bylaws were updated by the Board and approved by the general membership effective October 27, 2015.

 The Sumner Community Food Bank has been serving the community for the past 30 years, since the mid-1980s.

 Originally located in the current Sumner library building, the food bank has had several locations over the years.
 These include: the United Methodist Church, a building on Pease Avenue and a storefront on Main Street, prior to moving to its current location.
 The former Lake Tapps Brewery building, the current home of the Sumner Community Food Bank, was acquired through the dedicated efforts and tremendous support of the Sumner Rotary and dedicated on October 1, 2002.